Marzerp/movie_explorer/README.md

 ##  Justification

-Choosing what to watch can be hard—especially when you're just looking for something that fits your mood.
+Choosing what to watch can be hard, especially when you're just looking for something that fits your mood.
 Most platforms don’t let you search by how you feel, even though that’s how many people decide what to watch.

 Movie Explorer tries something different: to use emotions as the starting point.
 It helps cut down decision time, gives more personal suggestions, and recognizes that movies often make us feel more than one thing—based on real opinions, not just genres.